-Chen She thus chose to lead a rebellion among the people.
+Chen She thus chose to lead a rebellion of the people.
 One legend claims that the rebels armed themselves by breaking into Qin Shi Huang’s mausoleum and stealing the very real weapons with which he had equipped his Terracotta Army.
 And the legend may actually be true: modern archaeologists have indeed found that almost all of the soldiers’ weapons are missing.

 This new emperor was a crude specimen of the peasant class, a man more adept at fighting than diplomacy or public policy.
 One story says that, when a group of Confucian scholars came to see him to discuss the latter, he grabbed the cap off one of their heads and relieved himself into it.
-He saw no point to their moral abstractions and prevarications.
+He saw no point to their abstractions and prevarications.
 “All I possess I have won on horseback!” he thundered.

 “Your Majesty may have won it on horseback, but can you rule it on horseback?” said one of the scholars in quiet response.

 Emperor Gaozu came slowly to see the wisdom in that reply.
 In fact, he eventually gave the Confucianists that which they had dreamed of for so long: the chance to mold the entirety of China in the image of their philosophy.
 The last pieces of China’s longstanding national self-image — that of an authoritarian but efficient and, in the minds of its bureaucrats at least, fair-minded, wise, and benign state — fell into place during the Han dynasty, the first central government to control most or all of Inner China that was both robust and long-lived.
 Tellingly, the phrase “Han Chinese” — the name that modern China’s dominant social and ethnic group uses to refer to itself — echoes the name of this long-vanished dynasty.